 For More Information

 Please complete the following form so we may complete an unofficial/pre-evaluation of your transfer credit.
-In addition to completing this request, you should email an electric copy of your transcripts from all higher education institutions you have attended to Brian Wells.
+In addition to completing this request, you should email an electric copy of your transcripts from all higher education institutions you have attended to Health and Human Services.